awyspr/fieldnotes/2026-04-17-agentmode-under-the-microscope.md

 The linkages/reference embedding is not awesome either, but at least you're getting some evidence for the AgentMode's conclusions (which is better than some agentic marketplaces where there's a bare recommendation of a solution with no justification or traceability).

+You can always add your own URLs into the mix for AgentMode requests - which makes comparison / analysis it more specific but can take longer and does not necessarily resolve the confidence level in referencing.
+Plus you are now doing some of the job that AgentMode is supposed to do ...

 ### Sideways Glances